After a few days of island hopping from Procida to Ischia, it’s time to move on to our ultimate goal – the Amalfi Coast.

-Nearly an hour later, we emerged from the bus at Positano’s main bus stop into the thick of another crowd waiting to board the bus.
-And, generally speaking, crowds were the rule of the day everywhere we looked.
+Nearly an hour later, we emerge from the sweaty bus at Positano’s main bus stop.
+Right into the thick of another crowd waiting to board the bus.
+Generally speaking, crowds are the rule of the day everywhere we look.

-It wasn’t at all reminiscent of the peaceful, coastal village I remembered and I could tell immediately that Dave was wondering why we’d come here at all (especially compared to the tourist-free paradise of Procida we’d left just two days before).
+It’s not at all reminiscent of the peaceful, coastal village I remember.
+And I can tell immediately that Dave is wondering why we’ve come here at all.
+Especially compared to the tourist-free paradise of Procida we left just two days before.

-The next challenge was to get to our hotel, which would require a change to another local bus.
-The SITA bus driver pointed out the stop and we crossed the street with our bags to wait.
+The next challenge is getting to our hotel, which requires a change to another local bus.
+The SITA bus driver helpfully points out the stop and we cross the street with our bags to wait.

-Since we were currently traveling in Europe for a month, we were trying our best to stick to a budget.
-Unfortunately, the Amalfi Coast area can be a real budget-buster!
+Since we are currently traveling in Europe for a month, I tried my level best to stick to a budget.
+Unfortunately, the Amalfi Coast area is a real budget-buster!

-With average rates in Positano nearing $1,000 a night (and the most popular hotels like Le Sirenuse soaring well over that), it was again time to get creative.
+With average rates in Positano nearing $1,000 a night (and the most popular hotels like legendary Le Sirenuse soaring well over that), I got creative.

-With a little research, I discovered the gem of Le Ghiande B&B in Montepertuso, a small town nestled in the mountainside above Positano.
-With terrific reviews and a rate of just 90 euro a night, it almost seemed too good to be true.
-But the reviews convinced us to give it a try.
+After diligent research, I discovered the gem of Le Ghiande B&B in Montepertuso, a small town nestled in the mountainside above Positano.
+It had terrific reviews and a rate of just 90 euro a night.
+Almost too good to be true.

-However, as we boarded another crowded bus to Montepertuso and began to climb higher into the hills away from Positano, I began to wonder if we’d made the right decision.
-Would the location be too remote for such a short stay?
+However, as we board another crowded bus to Montepertuso and begin to climb higher into the hills away from Positano, I start to wonder if we made the right decision.
+Will the location be too remote for our short stay?

-We settled into our room for a bit to regroup before heading back to find the owner for a little local advice on getting around.
-He gave us the schedule for the bus and told us that tickets were 1.70 euro each if bought on the bus or 1.30 euro if bought in a tabacchi shop in advance.
+We settle into our room to regroup, then head back to find our host for some local advice.
+He gives us the bus schedule and explains that tickets are 1.70 euro each if bought on the bus.
+Or 1.30 euro if bought in a tabacchi shop in advance.

-With map and bus schedule in hand, we headed to catch the next bus into town.
-Buses ran about every 30 minutes and the ride into central Positano took about 20 minutes.
-Once we got the hang of the system, our location in Montepertuso seemed far more an advantage than an inconvenience.
+Map and bus schedule in hand, we catch the next bus into town.
+Buses run about every 30 minutes and the ride into central Positano takes 20 minutes.
+We quickly get the hang of the bus system and realize the peace of Montepertuso is actually a nice escape from the crowds.

-In fact, for the next two days, every time we emerged from the bus into the tourist-laden streets of Positano we were even more grateful we’d chosen not to stay in the center of town.
+In fact, for the next two days, every time we emerge from the bus into the busy streets of Positano we know we made the right choice.
 Don’t get me wrong, Positano is gorgeous.
-But in the summer months it is also wall-to-wall with tourists.
+But in the summer months, it is also wall-to-wall with tourists.

-Our plan for the rest of the afternoon was to explore the town of Positano, find some dinner and decide how we would get out to see the rest of the coastline the next day.
-With just one full day, I really wanted to make the most of our time by taking a boat tour of the coast.
+Our plan for the rest of the afternoon?
+Explore the streets of Positano, find some dinner, and decide how t0 get out to see the rest of the coastline tomorrow.
+With just one full day, I want to make the most of our time by taking a boat tour of the coast.

-After our experience with the SITA bus earlier that day, I couldn’t stomach the thought of getting to Amalfi or Atrani that way.
-Taking to the water seemed like a good strategy to see a lot in a short amount of time.
+After our experience on the SITA bus earlier today, the thought of getting back on a bus to Amalfi or Atrani is not appealing.
+Taking to the water seems like a much better plan.

-We made our way down to the beach and visited the stands of some of the boat companies set up near the pier.
-One option for touring the coast by sea was the Metro del Mare, the public boats that connect nearly every town along the Amalfi Coast and Capri.
+One option for touring the coast by sea is the Metro del Mare.
+These public boats connect nearly every town along the Amalfi Coast and Capri.
 Tickets cost between 9-15 euro depending on the route.
 Other private companies offer certain routes between towns on a regular schedule for a similar fee.

 A romantic splurge…

-Since we had saved so much money on our hotel and our 2nd wedding anniversary was just a few days away, Dave and I were in the mood for something special.
-We decided to splurge on a private boat trip with a company called Cassiopea for the next day.
+However, since we saved a fortune on our hotel and our 2nd anniversary is just a few days away, we’re looking for something special.
+We splurge on a private boat trip with a company called Cassiopea for tomorrow.

-Yes, it was a little pricey (380 euro for a 3-hour trip) but it would give us the freedom to visit all the places we wanted to see in a single afternoon.
-And, as an added bonus, we’d leave the busy streets of Positano in our wake for the day.
+Yes, it is a little pricey (380 euro for a 3-hour trip).
+But it will give us the freedom to visit all the places we want to see in a single afternoon.
+Bonus: we’ll leave the busy streets of Positano in our wake for the day.

-After booking our boat trip, we headed back up to town to a cute restaurant by the main bus stop for dinner before hopping on the bus back to Le Ghiande for the night.
-That night we sipped limoncello from our terrace and marveled at the difference in atmosphere between Montepertuso and Positano.
-A town full of locals on a quiet mountainside with million-dollar views versus a town full of tourists with million-dollar hotel prices.
+That night we sip limoncello on our terrace and marvel at the difference in atmosphere between Montepertuso and Positano.
+One, full of locals on a quiet mountainside with million-dollar views.
+The other, full of tourists with million-dollar hotel prices.